 P.O.
-Box 181
+Box 181 Victoria

-Not later than September 20, 2017
+Not later than 8th March 2018.

 The first aircraft to reach the Seychelles “under its own steam” was a consolidated model 28 Twin-Engine Flying Boat, the civil version of the famous Catalina, which arrived on the 17th June 1939 named GUBA 11.
 That was well before the opening of the Seychelles International Airport which occurred on the 20th of March 1972.
 The opening of the airport, carried out by Her Majesty Queen Elisabeth II, was an epic event for the small Seychelles Islands.